django/dsf-working-groups/active/ai.md

 The AI team can be tagged specifically in the following areas:

-- [@django/ai](https://github.com/orgs/django/teams/ai) team in the Django organization
+- `@django/ai` team in the Django organization
-- ?
+- Other options TBC

 The team meets online once per month.